 Indy volunteered to provide scale.

-Long-time readers won’t be surprised to learn the carp pond was a certain someone’s favourite spot.
+Long-time readers won’t be surprised to learn the koi pond was a certain someone’s favourite spot.
 This kid is fascinated by fish and spent a long time watching them swim, periodically piping up with commentary about their behaviour.

 Oh look, he’s still at the pond!